How to Compare Two Lists in Excel? (Top 6 Methods)

 #1 Compare Two Lists Using Equal Sign Operator

 - Step 1: In the next column, immediately after the two columns, insert a new column called “Status.”

 - Step 2: Now put the formula in cell C2 as =A2=B2.

 - Step 3: This formula test whether cell A2 value is equal to cell B2.
-If both the cell values are matched then we will get TRUE as the result or else we will get the result as FALSE.
+If both the cell values are matched, then we will get TRUE as a result, or else we will get the result as FALSE.